Scalable Multirobot Planning for Informed Spatial Sampling: Introduction

 \section{Introduction}

-In this paper, we present a distributed planning approach to design paths for multiple robots to achieve efficient sampling of a quasi-static spatial field.
-Our objective is to plan a non-myopic path for the robots to maximize the information gain with a limited time.
+In this paper, we present a distributed planning approach to design paths for multiple robots to achieve efficient sampling of a quasistatic spatial field.
+Our objective is to plan a non-myopic path for the robots to maximize the information gain in a limited time.
 We address the problem of efficient sampling of environmental processes using multiple autonomous vehicles.

 Many natural processes can be modeled by hotspots exhibiting extreme measurements and higher spatial variability than the rest of the field.
 Examples of such spatial fields include algal blooms, coral reefs (see Fig.\ref{fig:multi_asv}), distribution of flora and fauna, and aerosol concentration.
 To model such environmental phenomena with high precision, we need the sampling robots to visit many information rich locations within their limited endurance.
 One possible way to achieve this is by exploring the hotspot regions in the early stages of the survey as the hotspots are rich with the information needed to model the phenomenon of interest.
-Estimating a good representation of spatial phenomenon plays a key role in applications like environmental monitoring, search and rescue, anomaly detection, and geological surveys.
-We propose an informed non-myopic path planning technique for robotic platforms to efficiently collect measurements from a quasi-static spatial field, so that an accurate model of an underlying physical phenomenon can be built.
+Estimating a good representation of spatial phenomena plays a key role in applications like environmental monitoring, search and rescue, anomaly detection, and geological surveys.
+We propose an informed non-myopic path planning technique for robotic platforms to efficiently collect measurements from a quasistatic spatial field, so that an accurate model of the underlying physical phenomenon can be built.